Measuring the frequency dynamics of financial connectedness and systemic risk: Measuring connectedness in frequency domain

-where $\text{Tr} \left\{ \cdot \right\}$ is the trace operator and the denominator signifies the sum of all elements of the $\widetilde{\boldsymbol \theta}_H$ matrix.
+where $\text{Tr} \left\{ \cdot \right\}$ is the trace operator, and the denominator signifies the sum of all elements of the $\widetilde{\boldsymbol \theta}_H$ matrix.
 Hence, the connectedness is the relative contribution to the forecast variances from the other variables in the system.
-Note that although $\mathcal{C}_{H}$ measures connectedness of the entire system, directional connectedness measures can be conveniently defined within this framework along the lines of exposition.